MichaelMKKelly/LocalDeck-Review/README.md

 When pressing a switch some LED's flicker.
 This appears to be a known problem and is being looked at for future versions of the PCB

 The side USB port when plugged in through the case doesnt allow for full insertion of a usb-c cable as the casing of the plug hits the case before it bottoms out. it plugs in and works but as a result of it not going all the back to the back of the connector it is a little loose and if getting moved on a desk is likely to become disconnected.
-I have tried a few USB-C cables and they all have the same issue so its not a connector tolorence issue however it could be a case toloraence issue with my specific case.
+I have tried a few USB-C cables and they all have the same issue so its not a connector tolorence issue. after speaking with others on the LocalBytes forum it appears this is not limited to just me and its been comfirmed as a known issue that is being looked at for future versions

 The rear USB port when sitting on a surface is very close to the surface.
 This makes me nervous for potential shorts if put on something or if there is a liquid spill.